haymovix/bkc_releases/README.md

 # bkc_releases
-release as one component bkc as submission.
+release as one component bkc as subscription.